PirateIncognito/ClashRoyale-unit-data-CSV/README.md

 This file uses the BeautifulSoup 3 library https://www.crummy.com/software/BeautifulSoup/

-Credit goes to this Aviad (http://stackoverflow.com/questions/259091/how-can-i-scrape-an-html-table-to-csv/29276277#29276277) for providing the code for the Table parse. http://stackoverflow.com/questions/259091/how-can-i-scrape-an-html-table-to-csv/29276277#29276277
+Credit goes to this Aviad (http://stackoverflow.com/questions/259091/how-can-i-scrape-an-html-table-to-csv/29276277#29276277) for providing the code for the Table parse. <br />
+http://stackoverflow.com/questions/259091/how-can-i-scrape-an-html-table-to-csv/29276277#29276277

 Please use this python for your own uses.
-The only request I make is: Please share your tools with the community and include a reference to this project.
+The only request I make is:  <br />
+Please share your tools with the community and include a reference to this project.

 The output of this program creates two output files.
 One for unit attributes, and one for statistics (HP, DMG, etc)